Home

 Start Teaching & Advance Your License

-Your Initial Teaching Certificate (valid 5 years) allows you to begin teaching.
-Advance to a Standard Teaching Certificate (5 years, renewable) by meeting additional requirements such as completing a mentorship program or additional coursework.
+Your Initial Teacher Certificate (valid 3 years) allows you to begin teaching.
+Advance to a Professional Teacher Certificate (5 years, renewable) by meeting additional requirements such as completing a mentorship program or additional coursework.

 Alternative Paths to Certification in Alaska